Ash Crimson: Reception

 Ash Crimson's character had a mixed reception in video-game publications.
 Itmedia remarked his androgynous appearance, claiming he thought he was a woman the first the writer saw him and did not feel like an actual main character back in The King of Fighters 2003.
 Nevertheless, he liked the story of the mysterious character being connected to the Orochi.
 Lucas M. Thomas of IGN wrote that a major fan complaint was the character's strength in the games, which made him one of the strongest opponents despite an apparent lack of effort.
 According to Thomas, Ash is "nothing if not strange" and the writer lamented his many appearances in the KOF 2003 manhua compared with more-popular characters.
 GameType compared him to Guile and Remy from Street Fighter due to his special moves and felt the fact that he using flames as part of them felt obligatory for being a KOF protagonist.
-In a restrospective article, Polygon noted The King of Fighters story arcs involving the character fighting across in different eras with the era of K' starting in The King of Fighters '99 where he replaces the previous protagonist Kyo as one of the most marketable characters often seen in promotional artwork from the game.
+In a retrospective article, Polygon noted The King of Fighters story arcs involving the character fighting across in different eras with the era of K' starting in The King of Fighters '99 where he replaces the previous protagonist Kyo as one of the most marketable characters often seen in promotional artwork from the game.
 However, with The King of Fighters 2003, K' would be replaced by Ash Crimson, marking the start of another era.
 This is noted by how the marketing of 2003 primarily focuses on Ash Crimson and colors reflecting his design.
 Magazine RetroManiac felt that despite being the new protagonist in 2003, the character failed obtain fans.

 When playable characters for the arcade version of The King of Fighters XIII were introduced, Anime News Networks Todd Ciolek speculated about Ash's lack of teammates and wondered if he was alone because "no one likes Ash now."
 Marissa Meli of UGO Networks ranked Ash sixteenth on a list of "The Most Androgynous Video Game Characters", with Meli jokingly attributing his androgynous appearance to a desire by Japanese designers to confuse Western gamers about their sexuality.
 Writers for Game Informer joked about their surprise at the discovery that Ash is a male character.
 After UTV Ignition Entertainment polled fans to choose an artbox for console versions of The King of Fighters XII, the company announced that Ash's unpopularity reduced the number of potential covers to two (featuring Kyo and Iori).
 Den of Geek described Ash as one of the best The King of Fighters with the writer comparing him with Loki based on their antagonistic and tricky behaviour as well as how his heroic traits in KOF XIII gave fans different thoughts, while Complex described him as one of gaming's "douchiest" characters androgynous look as well as how he steals the powers of Chizuru Kagura and Iori Yagami.